BobHasNoSoul/JFTool/README.md

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/kaDtkmQ"  ><a href="//imgur.com/a/kaDtkmQ">extrafanart jellyfin</a></blockquote>

 again sorry i have bad gif skills this is me trying to make a webm file

+This is really good for any content that has media that is useful (fitness calendars) or has fancy cover art that the user may want to have a full size of or use the backdrop as a downloadable wallpaper.

 ### ExtraFanart to Scenes